saltfishpr/redis-viewer/README.md

 -   client and sentinel connection.
 -   `string, hash, list, set, zset` key types.

+## Note:

+In Windows, you should change system encoding to `UTF-8` before run this program.

 ## TODOs:

 -   [ ] Add load animation.